howard8888/MBLS-3.0/README.md

 Schneider, H., Meaningful-Based Cognitive Architecture.
 Procedia Computer Science, 9th Annual International Conference on Biologically Inspired Cognitive Architectures, BICA 2018,edited by Samsonovich, A.V.,  in press.

 **PowerPoint slides** (in PDF format) of my presentation at the BICA section of the HLAI-18 in Prague, Czech Republic can be downloaded from this GitHub page, and give an idea of the key concepts behind the Meaningful-Based Cognitive Architecture and the MBLS implementation.
-The papers cannot be reproduced for download here but an abstract is given below.
-(However, they can readily be obtained via a Google search and downloaded from the publishers.)

 **Excerpts of paper**: